Girdhar Kumar Pandey: Biography

 Girdhar Pandey was born on 15 February 1972 at Almora, in Uttarakhand to Kishan Chand and Kamala Devi Pandey.
 He completed his graduate studies in biochemistry from the University of Delhi in 1992 and moved to Banaras Hindu University for his post-graduate studies.
 After securing a master's degree in biotechnology in 1994, he returned to Delhi to pursue for his doctoral research under the guidance of Sudhir Kumar Sopory which earned him a PhD in 1999 from Jawaharlal Nehru University for his thesis, Presence and role of homologues of E. histolytica Calcium binding protein in higher plants and characterization of a novel protein kinase from Brassica juncea.
 His post-doctoral work was at the University of California, Berkeley under the supervision of Sheng Luan during 2000–07.

 Pandey returned to India the same year to start his career by joining the University of Delhi at its south campus as a reader at the department of molecular biology and became a full professor in 2014.
 In between, he served as an associate professor from 2011 to 2014.
 He also served as a visiting professor at Capital Normal University, Beijing in 2012 and at the Institute of AgriBiotechnology of Jiangsu Academy of Agricultural Sciences in 2015.

-Pandey is married to Amita Pandey (née Tyagi) who is a member of faculty of the University of Delhi and a co-author of some of his books.
+Pandey is married to Amita Pandey who is working as a Scientist at Shriram Institute of Industrial Research, New Delhi and a co-author of some of his books.
 The family resides at Dwarka, Delhi.